I’m going to share that I have a disease – TOTM; now before you feel sorry for me – please don’t because you might have it, too!

 3. Eat the Frog:

-Make sure that all activities are listed and prioritized somewhere; I like to write down the task end-result, with the date, and then work backwards for what steps I took to achieve them.
+Make sure that all activities are listed and prioritized somewhere; I like to write down the task end-result, with the date, and then work backward for what steps I took to achieve them.
 I also give a priority to my tasks, preferably ‘eating the frog,’ as Brian Tracy would say, and working on the one that seems to cause me the most overwhelmed feeling.

 I find that taking some time in physical activities releases my anxious feelings and helps me to refocus so I can feel more ready, willing and able to knock off whatever is on my plate; I find that even yard work, like cutting the grass, releases any negative energy.